Spatio-Temporal Meta-Graph Learning for Traffic Forecasting: Experiment

 \textbf{Overall Comparison.} We evaluate the performance of our proposed model as well as the above baselines for multi-step traffic forecasting on all three datasets.
 Through Table \ref{tab:benchmark}, we can find our model outperformed the state-of-the-arts to a large degree, i.e., \{27\%, 41\%, 41\%\} $\Delta$\textit{MAE} and \{34\%, 44\%, 40\%\} $\Delta$\textit{RMSE} on \{METR-LA, PEMS-BAY, EXPY-TKY\} on average.
 Among the SOTAs, MTGNN~\cite{wu2020connecting}, StemGNN~\cite{cao2020spectral}, and GTS~\cite{shang2021discrete} marked relatively good performance on the benchmarks.
 CCRNN~\cite{ye2021coupled} delivered better performance on our dataset than the benchmarks.
 Because it requires the 0-1 adjacency matrix of the road network to get a good initialization for the learnable graphs, which is not available in the benchmark datasets.
 By contrast, GMAN~\cite{zheng2020gman} and StemGNN~\cite{cao2020spectral} gave a worse performance on our dataset, because the number of nodes $N$ in ours is around 6$\sim$9 times larger than the benchmarks and the self-attention in them struggled to work on such a large scale.
 GTS~\cite{shang2021discrete} could not even be applicable on our dataset, because it requires to parameterize an $\mathbb{R}^{N^2\times N}$ matrix for edge generation based on each node's features ($N^2$ edges and $N$ nodes).
+In Appendix, we further report the forecasting performance in incident situations in our dataset.

 \textbf{Ablation Study.} To evaluate the actual performance of each component of our model, we create a series of variants as follows: (1) \textbf{Adaptive GCRN}.
 It only keeps the GCRN encoder-decoder of MegaCRN and lets the encoder and decoder share a same \textit{adaptive} graph, similar graph structure learning mechanism to GW-Net~\cite{wu2019graph}, MTGCNN~\cite{wu2020connecting}, and AGCRN~\cite{bai2020adaptive}; (2) \textbf{Memory GCRN}.
 It excludes the Hyper-Network from MegaCRN and just uses a Memory Network (i.e., same as the Meta-Node Bank) to get an augmented hidden states $M_t$ (from the encoder) for the decoder, which shares the same \textit{adaptive} graph $\mathcal{G}$ with the encoder.
 (3) \textbf{Momentary GCRN}.
 It excludes the Meta-Node Bank from MegaCRN and directly uses a Hyper-Network (i.e., FC layer) to take the encoder's hidden states $H_t$ to generate a \textit{momentary} graph for the decoder.
 Through Table \ref{tab:ablationstudy}, we can see that compared to Adaptive GCRN, Memory GCRN will not bring an obvious performance gain, because it only enhanced the hidden states but didn't generate a new graph for the decoder.
 The input-conditioned \textit{momentary} graph (Momentary GCRN) improves the \textit{adaptive} graph (Adaptive GCRN) to a large degree.
 But still, there is a significant gap between Momentary GCRN and MegaCRN.
 All these demonstrate that Meta-Graph Learner is a complete and indivisible set, with high compatibility with GCRN encoder-decoder.